-3.2.1 Modified hit triplet finding
+3.2.1.
+Modified hit triplet finding

-In our track finding procedure we start by pairing two hits from different layers (see Fig. 3.2).
+In our track finding procedure we start by pairing two hits from different layers (see figure 3.2).
 During the search for the third hit, the following requirements must be fulfilled: the track must come from the cylinder of origin (given by its radius, half-length and position along the beam-line); the $p{\rm T}$ of the track must be above the minimal value $p{\rm T,min}$; and the track must be able to reach the layer where the third hit may be located.
 In the small volume of the pixel detector the magnetic field is practically constant and the charged particles propagate on helices.
 The projection of a helix or a cylinder onto the transverse plane is a circle.
 Each requirement defines a region of allowed track trajectories.
-They are enclosed by a pair of limiting circles which can be constructed using simple geometrical transformations.
-A third hit candidate is accepted if its position is within the expected deviation from multiple scattering.
-The details are described in Ref.
-[168].
+They are enclosed by a pair of